 WELCOME TO OUR NURSERY

-Miss Edwards and Miss Marshall are the teaching staff in the nursery.
-Mrs Law is the teaching assistant who also helps us to learn.
+Miss Edwards and Mrs Law are the teaching staff in the nursery.

 Morning sessions run from 8:45am to 11:45am.